Beva-n/roguelike-game/README.md

 - There can only be one save file at a time

 ## To-Do
-- new ai for enemy
-- new enemy type
-- active ability kind of power ups
+- (hard maybe) active ability kind of power ups
-- panels to display power ups
-- power up selection screen
-- (maybe) pause function that displays buttons that saves/loads, and maybe power ups collected so far
+- player passive stats gain